 The single biggest reason for failure is that startups get caught up with what they want to do instead of focusing on what the market needs.
 They build smart solutions and then look for matching problems.

 5. Trying To Grow Fast

-Business owners wrongly associated rapid expansion to success.
+Business owners wrongly associated rapid expansion with success.
 Small businesses expanding too soon can lead to a ton of problems.
 When companies chose quick expansion over manageable steady growth, operations get completely jeopardized.
 With their inability to keep up with the demands of production, many lost control over their operations.

 6. Startups: Copy & Paste